confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 schema inference with explicit IDs in ksqlDB, make sure that the {{ site.sr }} is up and running and ksqlDB is [configured to use it](../operate-and-deploy/installation/server-config/avro-schema.md).

-Here's what you can do with schema inference with ID in ksqlDB:
+Here's what you can do with schema inference with IDs in ksqlDB:

-- Declare streams and tables on {{ site.ak }} topics with supported key and value formats by using `CREATE STREAM` and `CREATE TABLE` statements with `KEY_SCHEMA_ID` or `VALUE_SCHEMA_ID` properties, without needing to declare the key and/or value columns.
+- Declare streams and tables on {{ site.ak }} topics with supported key and value formats by using `CREATE STREAM` and `CREATE TABLE` statements with `KEY_SCHEMA_ID` or `VALUE_SCHEMA_ID` properties, without the need to declare the key and/or value columns.
 - Declare derived views with `CREATE STREAM AS SELECT` and `CREATE TABLE AS SELECT` statements with `KEY_SCHEMA_ID` or `VALUE_SCHEMA_ID` properties.
 The schema of the view is registered in {{ site.sr }} automatically.